JumHorn/AddBrace/README.md

 ### what to do in the future
 there is still a lot to do with comment in the source file

+### mind
+this tool can't solve # else questions, do not include header files Even do not write # else in cpp files